Class of 2024

 I spent the summer of 2021 interning for an investment bank.
 Through this experience, I have realized that banking is not a career to which I would be willing and able to commit a hundred hours a week.
 Simply contrasting it with the rest of my summer, which I spent most of the time reading, prompted me to reconsider what I want to do for the rest of my life.

-As I resumed the school year, I had in mind, among others, a goal to engage more deeply with the academic community here at Notre dame.
+As I resumed the school year, I had in mind, among others, a goal to engage more deeply with the academic community here at Notre Dame.
 I spent most of my time on philosophical works and related activities.
-I took up the leadership position of the Philosophy Club this year, and we organized several great discussion groups on medieval philosophy.
+I took up the leadership position of the Philosophy Club this year, and we organized several great discussion groups and guest lectures.

 My secondary interest in law shares a big overlap with my passion for philosophy, and I can definitely imagine them studied in conjunction.
 Hence, in the remaining time at Notre Dame, my main goal is to prepare for law school and philosophy grad school.
 I hope to work on a thesis or a research project that intersects both areas.